vsoch/lolcow-operator/README.md

 $ bin/kustomize build config/samples | kubectl apply -f -
 lolcow.my.domain/lolcow-sample configured
 ```

+### Current Bugs

+1. The starting config port doesn't seem to take - I think maybe we need to set it
+2. When I apply the config above, it tells me the port is already allocated, so maybe we need to delete/re-create the service?
+3. The message (greeting) should be passed to the container and appear in the UI (it does not).

 I'd like to better understand what's going on under the hood here, but for now I'm happy to have something that sort of works!